ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 I am only about 25% into it, but I thought planning out my 2021 goals should follow what I have been reading.

-Clear mede a really good point early on in the book:
+Clear made this really good point early on in the book:

 > The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.

 He additionally likened it to stating "I am not a smoker" instead of saying you are quitting smoking.

 As such, I am going to identify who I want to be and then follow that up  with a set of habits I wish to follow based on his principle of "habit stacking":

 > One of the best ways to build a new habit is to identify a current habit you already do each day and then stack your new behavior on top.
 This is called habit stacking.

 Finally, I will dig a bit deeper into what I want to accomplish and why.

+---

 ## I am a father